Pulmonary Pathology Fellowship (Minnesota)

-The Pulmonary Pathology Fellowship at Mayo Clinic in Rochester, Minn., began in 1996 under the directorship of Henry D. Tazelaar, M.D.
-Our first fellow was Andras Khoor, M.D., who is now chair of the Department of Laboratory Medicine and Pathology at Mayo Clinic in Jacksonville, Fla.
-We received our official ACGME accreditation in 2005.
+The Pulmonary Pathology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, began in 1996 under the directorship of Henry D. Tazelaar, M.D.
+Our first fellow was Andras Khoor, M.D., Ph.D., who is now chair of the Department of Laboratory Medicine and Pathology at Mayo Clinic's campus in Jacksonville, Florida.
+The program received official ACGME accreditation in 2005.

 - Marie-Christine Aubry, M.D.